How to Use the API?

 What is an API?

-An API (Application Programming Interface) is an interface that allows two applications to interact with each other using predefined sets of commands.
+An API (Application Programming Interface) is an interface that enables two applications to interact with each other using a predefined set of commands.

-The API enables the management of objects within ordered services—such as adding and removing domains, updating configuration parameters, retrieving attack history, and more.
-Through this interaction, you can also retrieve or add information to your personal account, automatically extract service lists, manage “black” and “white” user lists, and much more.
+The API allows you to manage objects within ordered services — such as adding and removing domains, updating configuration parameters, retrieving attack history, and more.
+Through this interaction, you can also retrieve or add information to your personal account, automatically extract service lists, manage user blacklists and whitelists, and much more.

-Detailed descriptions of commands and data models for requests and responses can be found at the following addresses:
+Detailed descriptions of commands and data models for requests and responses are available at this address:

 How to Create a Token?

-To ensure secure access to information from your personal account, authentication is implemented based on tokens.
+To ensure secure access to information in your personal account, authentication is implemented using tokens.

-When requesting information from your device, it will be authenticated using an authentication token, just as you would use a login and password to access your personal account.
+When your device requests information, it will be authenticated using an authentication token, similar to how you use a login and password to access your personal account.

 Note

-Tokens created in the new personal account are valid indefinitely.
+Tokens created in the new personal account are valid without expiration.

 Click on API Tokens.

-On the newly opened page, you can add or delete tokens.
+On the page that opens, you can add or delete tokens.

 To add a new token, click + Add Token.

-Select access permissions for the token.
-You can add a description in the Description field or leave it blank.
+Select the access permissions for the token.
+You may add a description in the Description field or leave it blank.

 Click Add Token.